markvdb/kc868col/kc868col_hexprotocol.md

 The output function type is resolved as follows:

-There are 3 types of Then output, the type codes are ( 0x11 , 0x12 , 0x13 ), each type has 3 bytes;
+There are 3 types of Then output, the type codes are ( 0x11 , 0x12 , 0x13 ), each type has 3 bytes.

 Time delay type